tjd1234/cmpt383summer2022/docs/languages/haskell/haskell_higherOrderFunctions_chp7.md

 `change_val`.

-## The `foldr` function
+## Folding with foldr

-`foldr` and `foldl` implement a recursive pattern that appears in many functions.
-So we begin with two concrete examples of folding functions.
+The `foldr` function implements a recursive pattern that appears in many functions.
+For example, thet standard recursive way of summing numbers in a list looks like this:

-`mysum lst` sums the elements of `lst`:

 ```haskell
 mysum :: Num a => [a] -> a